Use this guide to help you craft the perfect resume and finally land your dream job.

 Save as a PDF or Word document?

 So far you've carefully selected each word on your resume, and you've decided on your format.
-Now it's time to make it look good.
+Now it's time to make your resume look good.
 The reality is, recruiters typically spend less than 10 seconds reviewing each resume they receive, so first impressions matter.
 Here are some important details you need to keep in mind as you lay out your resume.

 When it comes to crafting a strong resume, your best bet is to keep things simple with a clean and modern resume design.
 Sure, you might feel the need to stand out from the crowd by using creative fonts, fancy borders, and custom logos, but the truth is, that will likely work against you.
 Many recruiters and hiring managers shuffle through hundreds of resumes, and they'll quickly become impatient when they can't readily find the information they need.
 The key is to focus on the quality of the content, making sure it's easily scannable and digestible.
 Additional distractions aren't necessary.